menelaoskanakis/RCM/README.md

 All evaluation scripts are run automatically apart for boundary detection.
 For that you need to use the MATLAB-based repo of [seism](https://github.com/jponttuset/seism).
-The test.py script generates the predictions and using the provided './evaluation/evaluation_edge.py' script you can send the predictions for evaluation be the [seism](https://github.com/jponttuset/seism) repo.
+The test.py script generates the predictions and using the provided './evaluation/evaluation_edge.py' script you can send the predictions for evaluation by the [seism](https://github.com/jponttuset/seism) repo.

 #### Response Initialization (RI)